 What could be worse than getting a sales call when you really don’t want one?
 Waiting around to receive the call you’ve booked and being forgotten!

-By using the centralized system and the ability to schedule calls within a calendar or task list, the chances of a call being forgotten are minimized.
+By using the centralized system and the ability to schedule calls within a calendar or task list, the chances of forgetting a call are minimized.
 Customers who have requested a call are highly likely to want to progress through your sales process, and so missing them out can have negative consequences for your sales figures.

 When combined with the information recorded from other contacts, be it calls, emails, SMS, or any other methods, the call will not only be made on time but will also be relevant and useful for the customer.